solomonsanderson/Tunalyser/README.md

 ## Description
 ** Work in Progress **

-Tunalyser is a music player which lets you visualise ou music whilst you listen to it!
+Tunalyser is a music player which lets you visualise music whilst you listen to it!

 The key library is Librosa which can be used to extrapolate and visualise lots of data from a range of sound file formats.